 At their own expense, employees may enroll in supplemental insurance programs for themselves and/or their family.
 Premiums for these programs can be paid by payroll deduction.
-Employees should contact Theresa Williams, Payroll Clerk for more information.
+Employees should contact Theresa Williams or Kristen Sandoval, Payroll Clerks for more information.
 The district provides life insurance coverage with a \$20,000 death benefit for all employees.
-Employees are to designate a beneficiary by completing the appropriate form in Theresa Williams' office.
+Employees are to designate a beneficiary by completing the appropriate form.